 Identifying drivers of employee engagement in your organization

-While there are several common drivers of employee engagement, knowing which ones matter most to your employees is essential.
+While several common drivers of employee engagement exist, knowing which ones matter most to your employees is essential.
 One of the most effective ways to measure employee engagement is to capture feedback through an employee engagement survey.
 A credible, research-backed survey such as the one used to identify the nation’s Top Workplaces provides accurate data and insights.

 In addition to surveying your employees, it’s essential to show them they’ve been heard.
 Discuss the action steps you plan to take with them because of the feedback they provided.
-This two-way communication will increase trust, a sense of purpose, appreciation, and, ultimately, engagement.
+This two-way communication will increase trust, a sense of purpose, appreciation, and engagement.

 Learn what motivates your employees with Top Workplaces